edwardz8/nestjs-realworld/README.md

 To run the example with Prisma checkout branch `prisma`, remove the node_modules and run `npm install`

-Create a new mysql database with the name `nestjsrealworld-prisma` (or the name you specified in `prisma/.env`)
+Create a new postgres database with the name `nestjsrealworld-prisma` (or the name you specified in `prisma/.env`)

 Copy prisma config example file for database settings

     cp prisma/.env.example prisma/.env

-Set mysql database settings in prisma/.env
+Set postgres database settings in prisma/.env

-    DATABASE_URL="mysql://USER:PASSWORD@HOST:PORT/DATABASE"
+    DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/DATABASE"

 To create all tables in the new database make the database migration from the prisma schema defined in prisma/schema.prisma